timestocome/RaspberryPi-Robot/RobotBrain/README.md

 - speed things up, ~~cat id is still very slow~~ fixed, now steady at ~2 FPS
 - explore other RL algorithms

+WIP:
+- The SARSA algorithm trains significantly faster than the original

 Useful information: